Blog

 • reimburse you the full ticket price if you choose not to fly.

 Keep your boarding pass and the booking confirmation letter.
-All the information needed to file a compensation claim is on your boarding pass, so make sure you hold on to it!
+All the information needed to claim your flight compensation is on your boarding pass, so make sure you hold on to it!

 What is the time limit for claiming flight delay compensation for non-EU international flights?